Authorities find longest Southwest border smuggling tunnel

 SAN DIEGO (AP) — U.S. authorities on Wednesday announced the discovery of the longest smuggling tunnel ever found on the Southwest border, stretching more than three-quarters of a mile from an industrial site in Tijuana, Mexico, to the San Diego area.

-U.S. Customs and Border Protection said it featured an extensive rail/cart system, forced air ventilation, high voltage electrical cables and panels, an elevator at the tunnel entrance, and a complex drainage system.
+The tunnel featured an extensive rail cart system, forced air ventilation, high voltage electrical cables and panels, an elevator at the tunnel entrance and a drainage system.

+While there were no arrests, no drugs found at the site and no confirmed exit point in the U.S., the length — more than 14 football fields — stunned authorities.

 “This one blows past (the second-longest),” said Lance LeNoir, a Border Patrol operations supervisor.
 “We never really thought they had the moxie to go that far.
 They continue to surprise me.”

-The tunnel raised questions about the effectiveness of President Donald Trump’s border wall, which stretches several feet underground in the area.
-The tunnel was found about 70 feet underground, well below the wall.
+The tunnel exposes limitations of President Donald Trump’s border wall, which stretches several feet underground in the area and is considered effective against small, crudely built tunnels often called “gopher holes.”
+The one announced Wednesday was found about 70 feet (21 meters) underground, well below the wall.

-Following the discovery in August, Mexican law enforcement identified the entrance and members of the San Diego Tunnel Task Force began mapping the tunnel that extends a total of 4,309 feet.
+Following the discovery in August, Mexican law enforcement identified the entrance and U.S. investigators mapped the tunnel that extends a total of 4,309 feet.
 (1,313 meters).
 The next longest tunnel in the U.S. was discovered in San Diego in 2014.
 It was 2,966 feet (904 meters) long.

 The newly discovered tunnel is about 5.5 feet (1.68 meters) tall and 2 feet (0.61 meters) wide and runs at an average depth of 70 feet (21.3 meters) below the surface, officials said.